-The Company's Vice President of Compensation and Benefits is the Plan Administrator and has full discretionary authority to manage and control the operation and administration of the Plan, including the power to interpret provisions of the Plan and to promulgate policies and procedures for the Plan's administration and to delegate its administrative responsibilities.
+The Company's Vice President of Compensation and Benefits is the Plan Administrator and has full discretionary authority to manage and control the operation and administration of Plan, including the power to interpret provisions of the Plan and to promulgate policies and procedures for the Plan's administration and to delegate administration of the Plan.
 The Savings Plan Investment Committee has the power and authority to enter into agreements with trustees to provide for the investment of Plan assets and to appoint investment managers to direct such trustees, as appropriate.
-The day to day administration of the Plan is handled by ING Institutional Plan Services, LLC ("ING").
-In April 2013, ING U.S. had announced that it will be changing its brand identity to Voya Financial.
-ING U.S. is changing its brand as part of the process to become an independent, standalone U.S. company.
-The new name is expected to begin showing in the market during the second quarter of 2014 as the various ING U.S. businesses and legal entities transition to Voya Financial.
+The day to day administration of the Plan is handled by Voya Financial (formerly known as ING Institutional Plan Services).
 The trustee and custodian of the Plan is State Street Bank and Trust Company (the "Trustee").
+In 2014, a decision was made to change custodians for the Master Trust, effective June 1, 2015, from State Street to Northern Trust Company.